CASE REPORTS

 Table and figures:

 Tables should not have more than 12 columns or 20 rows.
-Tables turned into pictures/images are accepted, they but should have sufficient quality that everything is readable.
+Tables turned into pictures/images are accepted, but they should have sufficient quality that everything is readable.
 Data in images cannot be edited after the abstract has been accepted.

 Abstracts can be re-edited and modified until the submission deadline.
-After the submission deadline, NO modification will be accepted by the EULAR team.
+After the submission deadline, no modification will be accepted by the EULAR team.

 Back to the top